LunaSare/spring2023-data-science/lectures/week4_lectures.md

 > **Learning Objectives**
 >
-> Following these lesson, students will be able to:
+> Following these lesson, students will be able to use Rstudio to:
 >
-> - create a new repository in git from Github
+> - create a new git repository locally
-> - connect to git, and perform `commit`, `push`, and `pull`
-> - clone a repository from Github using Rstudio
+> - `stage` and `commit` changes to a local repository
->
+> - set up git

 ---